TU-Coding-Outreach-Group/cog_summer_workshops_2019/nipy/README.md

 ## Note about jupyter notebook
 * If you have not used jupyter notebook before, it may be helpful to review the jupyter_introduction workshop notebook.
-There are also instructions on there to install the R kernal in jupyter.